tableau/tabcmd/README.md

 > mypy tabcmd tests

 - packaging is done with pyinstaller.
 You can only build an executable for the platform you build on.
+- To package a release, we first bump the version with `doit version` and build as 2.x.0 before packaging
 > pyinstaller tabcmd\tabcmd.py --clean --noconfirm

 produces dist/tabcmd.exe